econdavidzh/2022_MLZ_Project/README.md

-# Cancer detection from image features with a logistic regression model
+# Cancer detection from image features

 This project has been created to practice what's been studied in the 2022 Machine Learning Zoomcamp by Alexey Grigorev.